-Recently, the FCC published a new guidance document for manufacturers using radio modules, FCC KDB 996369 D03 & D04 v01.
+Recently, the FCC has published a new guidance document for manufacturers using radio modules, FCC KDB 996369 D04 v01.
 This is a must-read document that outlines the steps that manufacturers must now take to ensure they are meeting the FCC’s rules when incorporating radio modules into their equipment.

-The key change, included in section 2.0, highlights that the FCC is now strongly recommending that manufacturers carry out emissions tests on the radio once installed in the host, in addition to following all module guidance and grant notes.
+The key change is included in section 2.0 – the FCC is now strongly recommending that manufacturers not only ensure that they follow all module guidance and grant notes, but also that they should carry out emissions tests on the radio once installed in the host.
 This is a step change in how the FCC treat modules, bringing them more in line with the EU approach to modular radios.
 The FCC document goes on to clarify that verifying a transmitter by testing for spurious emissions is necessary even if only one module is installed in the host.

 What Does This Mean?

 By releasing this update, the FCC is handing down clear guidance about manufacturers’ obligations when integrating modules into host products.
 While this should make the testing and compliance process easier, it also means that some products may need updated instructions or technical documentation.

 To help you understand this update, our experts break down what, has changed in KDB 996369 D03 & D04, and what this means for you.

 Changes to KDB 996369 D03

 Section D03 provides guidance on creating instructions for host manufacturers looking to integrate radio modules in their products, while Section D04 clarifies test standards and certification requirements.